iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 > bio security does not work fingerprint works on all apart from this the most important one<br> :date: __2020-12-20 11:56:14__

-> Was a good app to check, history, make appointments and order repeat prescription.
-But lately I can't log on keep saying password or login is incorrect.
-When I reset password it works from the email link.
-Also would be good if e-prescription pharmacy could be set when requesting prescription so you don't have to leave a message.
-If log in and prescription issue fixed would be happy to rate 5 star 😪<br> :date: __2020-12-18 01:11:37__

-> sometimes when they make changes, you have to spend time searching for the prescription ordering tab,which should be the most prominent thing on the site, not on a sub page<br> :date: __2020-12-17 17:41:11__

 #### 2-star reviews